 When checking out speakers for karaoke, remember that PA (public address) or active speakers are more appropriate.
 These are designed for live performances but can get really expensive.

-There are also available made for karaoke speakers with built-in amplifier and mixer that you can choose from.
+There are speakers available made for karaoke with built-in amplifier and mixer that you can choose from.
 The speakers I bought were multimedia speakers with built-in microphone input and echo sound effect.
 An example of a karaoke speaker is the ION Party Rocker.
 This speaker has a rechargeable battery and party lights – 2 useful features for a backyard party at home!

 A mixer combines 2 or more multiple sources of sound to be sent to a single set of speakers.